Henry II of England

 Henry and Eleanor had eight children.
 Three of their sons were kings, Henry the Young King as co-ruler with his father and Richard I and John as sole monarchs.
 As his sons grew up, Henry struggled to find ways to satisfy their desires for land and immediate power, and tensions rose over the future inheritance of the empire, encouraged by Louis VII and his son Philip II, who ascended to the French throne in 1180.
 In 1173 Henry's heir apparent, "Young Henry", rebelled against his father.
 He was subsequently joined in his rebellion by his brothers Richard and Geoffrey as well as their mother.
 Several European states allied themselves with the rebels, and the Great Revolt was defeated only by Henry's vigorous military action and talented local commanders, many of them "new men" appointed for their loyalty and administrative skills.
-Young Henry and Geoffrey led another revolt in 1183, during which Young Henry died of dysentery.
+Young Henry and Geoffrey led another failed revolt in 1183, during which Young Henry died of dysentery.
 Geoffrey died in 1186.
 The Anglo-Norman invasion of Ireland provided lands for Henry's youngest son, John.
 By 1189, Philip swayed Richard to his side, leading to a final rebellion.
-Decisively defeated by Philip and Richard and suffering from a bleeding ulcer, Henry retreated to Chinon Castle in Anjou.
+Suffering from a bleeding ulcer which sapped the extraordinary energy that was a hallmark of his earlier reign, Henry was decisively defeated by Philip and Richard.
+He then retreated to Chinon Castle in Anjou.
 He died soon afterwards and was succeeded by his son Richard.

-Henry's empire quickly collapsed during the reign of his son John, but many of the changes Henry introduced during his lengthy rule had long-term consequences.
+Henry's empire quickly collapsed during the reign of his son John, but many of the changes Henry introduced during his lengthy rule had long-term impacts.
 Henry's legal reforms are generally considered to have laid the basis for the English Common Law, while his intervention in Brittany, Wales, Ireland, and Scotland shaped the development of their societies, histories, and governmental systems.
-Historical interpretations of Henry's reign have changed considerably over time.
-Contemporary chroniclers such as Gerald of Wales and William of Newburgh, though sometimes unfavourable, generally laud his achievements.
+Contemporary chroniclers such as Gerald of Wales and William of Newburgh, though sometimes unfavourable, generally lauded Henry's achievements.
 In the 18th century, scholars argued that Henry was a driving force in the creation of a genuinely English monarchy and, ultimately, a unified Britain.
 During the Victorian expansion of the British Empire, historians were keenly interested in the formation of Henry's own empire, but they also criticized certain aspects of his private life and treatment of Becket.